vvolhejn/neural_network_smoothness/README.md

 ## Naming

-Some of the terms used in the code do not correspond to the ones used in the thesis.
+Some of the terms used in the code do not correspond to the ones used in the published work.
-The reason is that the code predates the thesis text and the names were kept to retain backwards compatibility with the experiments.
+The reason is that the code predates the published text and the names were kept to retain backwards compatibility with the experiments.
 The most significant difference is that in the code, _function path length_ and _gradient path length_ are referred to as